The good news is that America had dropped as low as #18, so we’ve been improving the past few years.

 The sheep are so easily led by a terms "net neutrality" and “free and open internet”, it all sounds so nice right?

 It actually amounts to one thing "government regulation of the internet", every time you hear or read the term “net neutrality”, translate it in your head to read"government regulation of the internet" and see how much support you have for it in a week or two.
+Go check out these and other chunks of wisdom at The Survival Podcast.

 But what about GEOGRAPHICALLY disparate communities with only one provider?!